 This class is open to English language learners with an emphasis on comprehension skills necessary to pass the state exam.
+This course is designed to be taken in conjunction with English I for Speakers of Other Languages.

 Prerequisite: Language Proficiency Assessment Committee (LPAC) Recommendation